KippAD/portfolio-project-3/README.md

 [Back to contents](#contents)

 ### **Deployment**
-This project was deployed on Heroku.
-The following step how to deploy a project of your own:
+The following steps detail how to deploy a project of your own on Heroku:

 1. Navigate to Heroku and log in.
 (If you do not have an account the create one using the Sign Up button)

 <p align="center"><img  src="assets/readme-images/heroku-1.png" width="40%"></p>

-2. Once logged in, navigate to your account dashboard and click the New button, then click Create New App in the corresponding drop down.
+2. Once logged in, navigate to your account dashboard and click the "New" button, then click "Create New App "in the corresponding drop down.

 <p align="center"><img  src="assets/readme-images/heroku-2.png" width="60%"></p>

-3. Choose a name for your application before selecting an appropriate region.
+3. Choose a name for your application before selecting an appropriate region, and finally selecting "Create New App".

 <p align="center"><img  src="assets/readme-images/heroku-3.png" width="40%"></p>

-4. Within the application interface, head to the settings tab and click reveal config vars.
+4. Within the application interface, head to the "Settings" tab and click "Reveal Config Vars".

 <p align="center"><img  src="assets/readme-images/heroku-4.png" width="60%"></p>